chunkai-meng/ASP.Net-Core-Quality-Hats/QualityHat/README.md

 dotnet ef database update -c ApplicationDbContext
 ```

+## Read relative data to Category & Supplier Controller
+Next ...
+Create the Instructor controller and views
+•	Many-to-Many Relationships in week4Pratical

 ##
 1. Add a model
 2. Modify the action method in the controller